 CBD, short for cannabidiol, is one of the many cannabinoids found in cannabis and hemp plants.
 Unlike THC, CBD does not make you “high”, instead it offers many therapeutic and wellness benefits like managing chronic pain and inflammation and managing stress, anxiety, and sleep problems.

-After the legalisation of hemp-derived CBD in the US, it became a multi-billion dollar industry, and you can also find all kinds of CBD products in the market like CBD oils, gummies, capsules, flowers, pre-rolls, topical roll-ons, beverages, and many more.
+After the legalization of hemp-derived CBD in the US, you can also find all kinds of CBD-infused products in the market , mostly in the form of oils, gummies, capsules, flowers, pre-rolls, topicals, and beverages.

 What is THC?

 THC or “delta-9 THC”, short for tetrahydrocannabinol, is another primary cannabinoid found in cannabis and hemp plants.
-THC is the primary psychoactive component of cannabis plants, which means it’s responsible for the “high” feeling that people experience when they use cannabis.
+THC is the primary psychoactive component, which means it’s responsible for the “high” feeling that people experience when they use cannabis.

 CBD vs. THC: What are the differences?